kudashevs/accept-language/README.md

 ### Log events

 To distinguish the stages of the execution process the package introduces the **log events**.
-If you want to log only the specific events and the related data, please add these events to the `log_only` option.
-If the `log_only` is empty, the package logs all known events.
+If you want to log only specific events, please add these events to the `log_only` option.
+If the `log_only` set to empty, the package logs all known events.

 - `retrieve_header` occurs after retrieving an HTTP Accept-Language header.
 It logs a raw Accept-Language header value.
 - `retrieve_default_language` occurs when it returns the default language without further processing (the default language case).